 Historical Depth Study - Revolution and Dictatorship: Russia, 1917-1953

 This option provides for the study in depth of the coming and practice of communism in Russia.
 It explores concepts such as Marxism, communism, Leninism, and Stalinism, ideological control and dictatorship.
 It also enables students to consider issues of political authority, the power of individuals and the inter-relationship of governmental and economic and social change.

-Students also have the chance to investigate, research and write an extended essay about an aspect of British History from the period 1900-2007.
-Once a week students meet over two years to acquire the knowledge and skills so as to equip them for success in this unit.
-Students choose from a list of 5 pre-approved questions.
-They are then directed to key books, debates and sources as well as having the opportunity to deduce key arguments for themselves.
+Students also have the chance to investigate, research and write an extended essay about an aspect of the events and monarchs that caused the French Revolution.
+Students will use Term 6 of Year 12 to acquire the historical knowledge and skills so as to equip them for success in this unit.
+Students choose from a list of pre-approved questions and are then directed to key books, debates and sources as well as having the opportunity to deduce key arguments for themselves.
 Writing is only undertaken after considerable reading and planning is completed.

 History in years twelve and thirteen equips pupils with the skills they will utilise to study history at university level.
 The popularity of history at Queen Elizabeth’s is demonstrated in the high uptake numbers in Year 12, and we have many students each year who choose to pursue their study of history at university.
 History also trains the mind for any career but especially journalism, police work, law, the armed forces and a life in business.

 The study of history is enriched at Queen Elizabeth’s through a variety of trips and cross curricular activities which take place across the key stages in order to build upon existing knowledge and encourage pupils to become more aware of their immediate surroundings in such an historic location.